 Who we are

 Community Health is a division of Benalla Health and was established in 1989 to provide community-based services to both the Benalla and Mansfield districts.
-Since its inception, the service has grown from a small team of employees offering three programs to a staff of over 66 encompassing a broad range of Community and Allied Health services.
+Since its inception, the service has grown from a small team of employees offering three programs to a staff of more than 60 encompassing a broad range of community and allied health services.

 From July 2015, Benalla Health ceased services to Mansfield with the funding directed to that community transferred to Mansfield District Hospital.
 With the Benalla services, funding is provided through State and Federal governments and through fees-for-service and some private philanthropy.